Creating, Updating and Deleting Resources

 If an update is successful and the server doesn't update any fields besides those provided, the server MUST return either a 200 OK status code and response document (as described above) or a 204 No Content status code with no response document.

-A server MUST return 403 Forbidden in response to an unsupported request to update a resource or relationship.
+A server MUST return 400 Bad Request in response to an unsupported request to update a resource or relationship.

 # 404 Not Found